PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/03-LectureContent/tutorial.md

 ]
 ```

-Students are allowed to try solving these questions for an unlimited number of variants.
+Students can attempt to solve these questions for an unlimited number of variants.
 In general, question variants may be presented using different input values, parameters and other settings.
-Using the configuration above, when solving the first and third questions, students will be able to submit attempts for the exact question up to 4 times.
-After that attempt, they will be able to generate another variant of the question.
+Using the configuration above, when solving the first and third questions, students will be able to submit attempts for the same question up to 4 times.
+After the last attempt, they will be able to generate another variant of the question.
 The image below shows the `Save & Grade` button for the questions 1 and 3 once a new variant is created.

 ![](4-attempts.png)